AdamKinnell/AdventOfCode2018/README.md

 * **Part 1 & 2**: The game board is stored in a circular double-linked list backed by an array with the current marble tracked by a cursor.
 This allows efficient traversal `O(k)`, insertion `O(1)`, and removal `O(1)` of marbles as the game progresses.
 `⏳O(n)` | `📦O(n)`, where n=number of marbles/turns.

+### Day 10: The Stars Align
+* **Part 1 & 2 (v1)**: Use an Equal Interval search along with a heuristic function to find the time when all points converge.
+The heuristic function calculates the area of a bounding box required to fit all points at the given time.
+After approx. 28 iterations, the time of convergence is known and the position of all points at that time are rendered into the final message.
+`⏳O(n·log(m))` | `📦O(n)`, where n=number of points, and m=time to convergence.
+* **Part 1 & 2 (v2)**: Calculate the time of intersection between multiple pairs of points, take the average, and round to the nearest integer.
+The points are then moved to this time step and their positions are rendered into the final message.
+`⏳O(n))` | `📦O(n)`, where n=number of points.

 >TODO: Complete the rest of the challenges.